What can I say? I’m still a scientist at heart, and I love DNA cable-knitting.

 This is definitely not the first DNA cable-knitting I’ve done, but it is the first time I’ve made my own pattern with it, as well as the first time I’ve ever attempted a provisional cast-on or such an interesting graft.
 I am ecstatic with how it turned out.

-For a clean, ad free, fluff free, printable PDF version of the pattern, it is available in my Etsy Shop for a small fee, I greatly appreciate your support!
+For a clean, ad free, fluff free, printable PDF version of the pattern, it is available in my Etsy Shop, as well as my personal shop for a small fee, I greatly appreciate your support!

 4 Comments